py2ai/py2ai.github.io/_posts/2022-09-17-How-to-make-an-image-to-text-classifier-app.md

 title: How to make an image to text classifier application
 mathjax: true
 featured-img: ocr1917092022
-summary:  This tutorial is about language classification based gui development with PyQt5 and Pytesseract
+description:  This tutorial is about language classification based gui development with PyQt5 and Pytesseract
 ---
 Hi friends following is the code for Part 19 of the PyQt5 learning series.
 For details visit the pyshine channel below.